 LA covers a staggeringly huge amount of land (and ocean), so it's no surprise that the list of Los Angeles attractions is equally impressive.
 If you're a tourist looking for things to do, you'll find plenty of vacation inspiration, from Hollywood tours to a day at the one the city's best beaches.
 And locals, you may discover ways to fall in love with the city all over again in our extensive list of Los Angeles attractions.

-Considered the focal point of Santa Monica Beach, Santa Monica Pier includes Pacific Park, a traditional set-up stocked with a Ferris wheel, aquarium, fairground games and cotton candy stands.
+Considered the focal point of Santa Monica Beach, Santa Monica Pier includes a Ferris wheel, aquarium, fairground games and cotton candy stands.
 On warm weekends, the stretch is busy with families, beach bums and gym bunnies, who work out in public at the original Muscle Beach just south of the pier.
 Lately, the Pier has played host to a number of outdoor film and music events, bringing a hipper clientele to the boardwalk.

 RECOMMENDED: A tour of Santa Monica's Montana Avenue

 "If every person could look through that telescope," declared Griffith J. Griffith, "it would revolutionize the world."
-More than 80 years after this iconic building opened, the world remains unrevolutionized, and the city smog means that the views are not as crystal-clear as they were in Griffith's day.
-But the vista is no less stunning, particularly at night when Los Angeles twinkles below.
+More than 80 years after this iconic building opened, the world remains unrevolutionized, but the vista is no less stunning, particularly at night when Los Angeles twinkles below.
 Inside you'll find a bevy of exhibits, including a Foucault pendulum, Tesla coil and planetarium show.
 Give yourself plenty of time before the 10pm closing to gaze through the 12-inch refracting telescope on the roof, otherwise you can look through the far less crowded modern, reflecting telescope on the front lawn.

 RECOMMENDED: Proposal ideas in Los Angeles

 People-watching is the raison d'être at Venice Beach, which effectively continues from the southern end of Santa Monica Beach without a break.
 Jump into the flow of the winding Venice Boardwalk, where you can skate or cycle, watch or play volleyball or basketball, and check out the pumped-up gym obsessives who work out at Muscle Beach.
-Surfers may want to opt out of the less than pristine waters with inconsistent waves.
-For a completely different side of Venice, take a stroll through the idyllic Venice Canals (centered around Venice Boulevard and Dell Avenue).
+For a completely different side of Venice, take a stroll through the idyllic Venice Canals.
 Street parking is usually jammed, but there are several beachside lots.

 RECOMMENDED: Abbot Kinney guide